3scava1i3r/3scava1i3r/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on improving my techskill and my social life;
+- 👨🏽‍💻 I’m currently working on improving my techskills and my social life;
 - 🌱 I’m currently learning Ethereum;
 - 👯 I’m looking to collaborate on Blogs;
 - 💬 Ask me about anything, I am happy to help;